raptorjs-legacy/rapido/README.md

-NOTE: Any configuration properties that have the suffix "file" or "dir" will result in a property value of type [raptor/file/File](https://github.com/raptorjs/raptorjs/blob/master/lib/raptor/files/File_node.js) that references the file resolved relative to the directory containing the `.rapido` file that the configuration property is defined in.
+NOTE: Any configuration properties that have the suffix "file" or "dir" will result in a property value of type [raptor/file/File](https://github.com/raptorjs/raptorjs/blob/master/lib/raptor/files/File_node.js) that references the file resolved relative to the directory containing the `rapido.json` file that the configuration property is defined in.

 # Creating Custom Stacks and Commands

-Commands and stacks can easily be registered as part of the `.rapido` configuration file as shown in the following sample code:
+Commands and stacks can easily be registered as part of the `rapido.json` configuration file as shown in the following sample code:
 ```javascript
 {
     "stack.raptorjs": {